 Miller Park luxury suites for Milwaukee Brewers games available here!

 Making their home in Milwaukee, Wisconsin since the 1970 season, the Milwaukee Brewers are still on the hunt for the first World Series title.
-More than 45 years in professional baseball has yielded little in the form of tangibles to measure their success.
-They have made the playoffs three times, including the strike-split 1981 season.
+Nearly half a century in professional baseball has yielded little in the form of tangibles to measure their success.
+They have made the playoffs four times, including the strike-split 1981 season.
 Their lone league championship came back in 1982 when the Brewers were in the American League.
 They lost the World Series that year to the St. Louis Cardinals in five games.

 Despite this lack of success, the fans in Milwaukee love their hometown Brewers.
 Always hoping that this will be their years, they flock to Miller Park each season to watch their squad battle it out in the NL Central against rivals including the Chicago Cubs, St. Louis Cardinals, Cincinnati Reds, and Pittsburgh Pirates.